 I’m also not a huge fan of the cool blues of these (and other) LED lights around Walt Disney World.
 If Walt Disney World is going to use LED lights, they should go for lights with warmer colors.
 LED blues are just too overpowering, I think.

-For the last couple of years, Disney’s BoardWalk Inn has done a gingerbread display that recreates a condensed version of the promenade along the water at the resort.
+Disney’s BoardWalk Inn typically does a gingerbread display that recreates a condensed version of the promenade along the water at the resort.

 You’ll see an edible version of BoardWalk Bakery, Flying Fish, ESPN Club, and a ton of cute details in this edible creation.
 It’s really neat, and although it’s not as cool as the full-size gazebo that used to grace the BoardWalk Inn lobby at Christmas ‘back in the day’, it’s better than what the resort had been doing for the previous few years.